DeBur19/SSA_solar_and_temperature_data/README.md

 # SSA_solar_and_temperature_data

-SSA class in SSA file is changed class from https://www.kaggle.com/jdarcy/introducing-ssa-for-time-series-decomposition
+SSA class in SSA file is modified class from https://www.kaggle.com/jdarcy/introducing-ssa-for-time-series-decomposition